Delta-Water/README-Automatic-Generation-and-Translation-Tool/README/README_English.md

 - [Sprache wechseln: Deutsch](/README/README_Deutsch.md)
 - [言語を切り替える: 日本語](/README/README_日本語.md)

-# README - Automatic Generation and Translation Tool 🌟

-Welcome to the **README-Automatic-Generation-and-Translation-Tool** project! 🚀

-We are dedicated to providing developers with an automated tool to easily generate and translate README files for GitHub projects, making your project documentation more attractive and professional! 💕
+# Project Name

+Welcome to our project! ✨ This project aims to automatically generate and translate README files, providing comprehensive documentation for your GitHub repository.
+Now, let’s take a look at the project structure and a detailed introduction to each file!

-## Project Structure 📂
+## Project Structure

-Here is the current structure of the project, with descriptions of the different files as follows:

 ```
-├── .github
-│   └── workflows
-│       └── main.yml     # GitHub Actions workflow configuration file
-├── LICENSE                # Project license file
-├── README.md              # Main documentation of the project
-├── README
-│   ├── README_Deutsch.md  # German README file
-│   ├── README_English.md  # English README file
-│   ├── README_Español.md  # Spanish README file
-│   ├── README_Français.md # French README file
-│   ├── README_日本語.md    # Japanese README file
-│   └── README_繁体中文.md   # Traditional Chinese README file
-├── config.json            # Project configuration file
-├── requirements.txt       # List of Python dependencies
-└── tool.py                # Script for auto-generating and updating README files
+{
+  ".github": {
+    ".github/workflows": {
+      ".github/workflows/main.yml": "main.yml"
+    }
+  },
+  "LICENSE": "LICENSE",
+  "README.md": "README.md",
+  "README": {
+    "README/README_Deutsch.md": "README_Deutsch.md",
+    "README/README_English.md": "README_English.md",
+    "README/README_Español.md": "README_Español.md",
+    "README/README_Français.md": "README_Français.md",
+    "README/README_日本語.md": "README_日本語.md",
+    "README/README_繁体中文.md": "README_繁体中文.md"
+  },
+  "config.json": "config.json",
+  "requirements.txt": "requirements.txt",
+  "tool.py": "tool.py"
+}
 ```

-## File Summary 📄

-### 1. `.github/workflows/main.yml`
-This GitHub Actions workflow configuration file helps us automate the generating and translating of README files.
-It runs in the latest version of the Ubuntu environment and performs the following steps:

-- **Code Checkout**: Fetch the latest code.
-- **Set Up Python**: Configure Python 3.8 as the environment.
-- **Install Dependencies**: Upgrade pip and install necessary Python packages (requests, openai, GitPython).
-- **Run Script**: Execute the Python script (tool.py) using GitHub and OpenAI API credentials to generate the README.

-### 2. `LICENSE`
-This file contains the Apache License Version 2.0, outlining the terms and conditions for using, copying, and distributing the software and other works.
-The license provides a legal framework to facilitate open source software development, protecting the rights of contributors and users.

-### 3. `config.json`
-This configuration file defines important parameters for the project, such as: repository name, owner, base API URL, and default branch (main).
-It supports the automated generation and translation of README files.

-### 4. `requirements.txt`
-This lists the dependencies required for the Python project, including:

-- **requests**: A popular library that simplifies HTTP requests.
-- **openai**: A library for interacting with the OpenAI API.
-- **GitPython**: A library for working with and interacting with Git repositories directly from Python.

-### 5. `tool.py`
-This script automates the generation and updating of README files and their translations in the GitHub repository.
-Its key functionalities include:

-1. **Configuration and Setup**: Loads configuration and retrieves necessary environment variables.
-2. **File Management**: Accesses the GitHub repository to get file structure and content.
-3. **README Generation**: Utilizes the OpenAI API to generate detailed README files.
-4. **Translation Creation**: Translates the generated README into multiple languages.
-5. **Link and Structure Integration**: Enhances navigability.
-6. **Commit and Push**: Submits the updated files to the GitHub repository.

-## Quick Start 🚀

-Want to get involved?
-Click ⭐ in the top right corner to give our project a thumbs up! 💖

-With this tool, we help every developer easily maintain project documentation, enhancing the internationalization level of projects!
-Whether your project is big or small, we can save you the hassle when it comes to documentation, working together to build a better open source ecosystem! 🌍👩‍💻👨‍💻

-If you have any questions or suggestions, please feel free to reach out!
-Happy coding! 🎉
+### File Descriptions

+#### `.github/workflows/main.yml`
+This is the key file that defines the GitHub Actions workflow, named “Automatically Generate and Translate README”. 🔄
+You can trigger this workflow manually using the `workflow_dispatch` event.
+It includes a task called “build” that runs in an Ubuntu environment.
+The goal of this workflow is to automate the generation and translation of README files, eliminating the hassle of manual updates.

+#### `LICENSE`
+This document contains the full text of the Apache License Version 2.0, outlining the terms and conditions for using, copying, and distributing the software and its derivatives. 🛡️
+It grants users broad permissions to modify, use, and distribute works protected by this license, while also stipulating certain obligations.
+Through this license, we aim to promote open collaboration and the sharing of intellectual property.

+#### `README.md`
+This is the primary README file for the project, providing users with an overview, usage instructions, and other important information. 📊
+In this document, we summarize all the key information about the project to help users get started quickly!

+#### `README` Folder
+- `README/README_Deutsch.md`: German translation.
+- `README/README_English.md`: English translation.
+- `README/README_Español.md`: Spanish translation.
+- `README/README_Français.md`: French translation.
+- `README/README_日本語.md`: Japanese translation.
+- `README/README_繁体中文.md`: Traditional Chinese translation.

+This folder contains multilingual versions of the project README, making it easy for global users to understand and utilize the project. 🌍📚

+#### `config.json`
+This file is the configuration file for the tool that automatically generates and translates README documents. 🔧
+It includes parameters such as the repository name, owner, base URL for API access, the main branch used, and supported translation languages.
+The configuration aims to streamline the localization and translation process for project documentation.

+#### `requirements.txt`
+This is a standard list of external libraries required for the Python project, ensuring that the development environment can run the needed dependencies smoothly. 📦
+It includes:
+1. **requests**: A library for easy interaction with web services and REST APIs.
+2. **openai**: A library that provides access to the OpenAI API, supporting natural language processing and machine learning tasks.
+3. **GitPython**: A library that allows users to interact with Git repositories programmatically.

+#### `tool.py`
+This is a Python script used to automatically generate and update the README file of a GitHub repository. 🤖
+Its main features include:
+- Loading configuration parameters.
+- Interacting with the GitHub repository to extract file structure and content.
+- Using the OpenAI API to generate file summaries.
+- Compiling generated summaries and structures to construct a professional README file.
+- Translating README content into multiple languages to enhance accessibility.
+- Updating the README and translation files and committing changes back to GitHub.

+### 📢 Get Started!
+If you find this project helpful, please don’t hesitate to give us a ⭐️!
+Every star is a recognition of our hard work!
+Thank you for your support as we work together to advance open-source progress! 🚀

+---

+If you have any questions or suggestions, feel free to reach out to us!
+We look forward to your valuable feedback! ❤️